Krishna957513/karmaToken/README.md

 ✅ Event Logging — All actions emit events for tracking and analytics.

+**📸 Proof of Work Image**

 **🧠 Smart Contract Details**

 Contract Name: KarmaToken
 Solidity Version: ^0.8.0
 License: MIT

+**❤ Built With Purpose**

+Ayush Kumar
+Exploring the blend of Blockchain, Morality, and Technology to inspire real-world change through decentralized kindness.